mdn/translated-content-de/files/de/web/javascript/reference/global_objects/string/charat/index.md

 console.log(`The character at index 999 is '${anyString.charAt(999)}'`);
 ```

-Diese Zeilen zeigen folgendes an:
+Diese Zeilen zeigen Folgendes an:

 ```plain
 The character at index 0   is 'B'